IOCCC image by Matt Zucker

 This program solves Nonograms which is also known as “Paint by Numbers”.

-This entry roars as the Year of the Dragon: A year considered some to be good luck.
+This entry roars as the Year of the Dragon: A year considered by some to be good luck.
 Well it was certainly true that the IOCCC was lucky to get such a fine submission!

 The source code is a solution to a Paint by Numbers puzzle when you paint by C. Try your hand at solving a few of the other .nono files and then compare your solution with this program!